code61/short_format_notes/_sessions/c3s2/1_conditionals.md

 end
 {% endhighlight %}

-If the code within the `if` block will only be run if the statement is true.
+The code within the `if` block will only be run if the statement is true.
 If the statement is false, the code in the `else` block will be run instead.

 ### Comparisons

-There are some basic comparisons that we will be useful when using if statments
+There are some basic comparisons that will be useful when using if statments

 Symbol | Meaning
 ---- | ----